AntirWiki/Antir/content/Taluvhas/Autumn King.md

 When encountered by Ninyva, he agreed to rewrite the spellbook of the [[Lich|lich]] [[Kyrillos]], in exchange for the lich's soul - housed inside the book, which was his reliquary.
 He changed the book of necromancy to one of plant-inspired soul magic, which was later used extensively by [[Cianan of Antir]].

 Later that year, he granted Ninyva incredible power in exchange for a portion of her soul, and an agreement that she would spread his influence.
+When she was defeated by the rest of [[Tooth and Claw]] - with the combined forces of mage, beast, dragon, and god - the Lord was deeply shaken by the violence and strength of the mortals that had - in his eyes - so recently arrived in Antir.

 ## Kyrillos's Influence
 > [!quote] From "[[The Haervest Affairs|The Hærfest Affairs]]"